asmadaha/cmt-project/README.md

 All outputs are generated automatically in the "results/" directory.

-Three PNG figures are produced in "results/figures/":
+The following figures are produced in "results/figures/":
   * coop_time_multiple_noise.png : cooperation dynamics over time for all noise levels on a single plot
   * final_coop_vs_noise.png : final cooperation fraction as a function of noise probability
   * coop_heatmap_time_noise.png : heatmap showing cooperation dynamics across time and noise levels

-These figures are used in the final report.
+These figures are used directly in the final report.

 ### Report